Finagraph/strongbox-webwidgets/finconnect-react-demo/README.md

-# FinConnector Widget - Demo App
+# FinConnect Widget - Demo App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and contains some simple modifications to help you understand how to use the **FinConnector Widget**.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and contains some simple modifications to help you understand how to use the **FinConnect Widget**.

 # IMPORTANT